jimfinnis/DiamondApparatus/README.md

 /// read a topic, returning its state or -1.
 The topic can be accessed
 /// with diamondapparatus_fetch...
 int diamondapparatus_get(const char *n,int wait);
+/// is the last topic got a valid topic to fetch data from? int diamondapparatus_isfetchvalid();
+/// wait for a message on any topic we are subscribed to int waitforany();
 /// read a string from the topic got const char *diamondapparatus_fetchstring(int n);
 /// read a float from the topic got